 ADAPT: Managed local follow-up of long-term cancer survivors

-Even when a person has managed to beat cancer, it is an unfortunate fact that complications can arise years in the future due to the treatments they received for their cancer.
-There is therefore an urgent need to address this issue with measures to track and trace cancer treatment complications down the line.
+Even when a person has managed to beat cancer, it is unfortunately the case that other health problems can arise in future years due to the treatments they received.
+There is an urgent need to address this issue with measures to track, trace and manage the late consequences of cancer treatment to maximise the duration and quality of survival after the cancer cure.

 For more information, please contact: